TQP1234/lane_detection/README.md

 ## Sample Test Video

 Video file is too large to upload in the README.md.
-Full video analysis is in the repository named as <b>lane_detection_analysis.mp4</b>.</br>
+Full video analysis can be found in the repository named as <b>lane_detection_analysis.mp4</b>.</br>

 Snippet of the video analysis is shown below.